Buying stocks online in Canada has never been quick, easier, or cheaper.

 Step 1: Sign in to your Qtrade account.
 You then have three options to start buying:

 - Click on Trade at the top toolbar, and select Equities

 - OR click the button that says Buy/Sell Equity Order

 - OR enter the Ticker Symbol (if you know it) under ‘Get Quote’ then hit submit then buy from the quote page

-- Account: Which account you want to buy your stock from
+- Account: Which account do you want to buy your stock in – RRSP, TFSA, Non-Registered?

 - Market: the country the stock is listed in (BMO is in Canada)